 Setting Up a Closed Mode Flex Station

 Closed mode provides a kiosk type functionality.
 The Flex desktop app is automatically launched on starting Windows, and operators cannot shut it down, minimize it, or switch to other applications.
+Closed mode is not available on mobile devices.

 Operating system compatibility

-- Windows 11 Enterprise, Windows 10 Enterprise
+Windows 11 Enterprise, Windows 10 Enterprise

-Set up how the Flex client will operate
+Set up How the Flex Client Will Operate

 The first step, before installing closed mode, is to fully set up the Flex client the way you want it to work.